joj-macho/joj-macho.github.io/tutorials/python/python-control-flow.md

 #### Avoiding Infinite Loops and Ensuring Loop Termination

 Infinite loops are loops that do not have a termination condition or have a condition that never becomes false.
 They can cause a program to hang or consume excessive resources, leading to undesirable outcomes.
-It's crucial to avoid infinite loops and ensure that our loops eventually terminate. <br>
+It's crucial to avoid infinite loops and ensure that our loops eventually terminate.

 To prevent infinite loops, we should carefully design the loop's condition to become false at some point.
 It's essential to consider all possible scenarios and ensure that the loop terminates in each case.

 Here's an example of a well-structured `while` loop with a termination condition: